Hi, I am Richard. On this blog, I share thoughts, personal stories — and what I am working on. I hope this article brings you some value.

 Disaster!
 Messy Data, Misinterpretations, and Nonsensical Actions

-I’ve realized that I’d probably be bored in a place where everything is perfectly organized, all information is accurate, everyone knows precisely what the data tells us, and everyone can place it into the broader context of the organization.
+I’ve realised that I’d probably be bored in a place where everything is perfectly organised, all information is accurate, everyone knows precisely what the data tells us, and everyone can place it into the broader context of the organisation.

 One example of such a place is an overly simple organism.
 In the past, when I was approached with a job offer from one of the most renowned Slovak e-commerce projects, I wasn’t interested in changing jobs.
 But at the same time, I asked myself: what could I significantly contribute there?
 It’s just too simple a business – they buy and sell, buy and sell.
 It didn’t excite me at all.
 I saw no intellectual adventure in it, no opportunity to dive into entirely new situations and learn something new while solving them.